EWood2020/Celestial-Symphony/README.md

 ---

 ## Contact
-For inquiries about the series or potential collaborations, please reach out via [GitHub issues](/issues) or directly to [enriquewori@gmail.com](mailto:enriquewori@gmail.com).
+For inquiries about the series or potential collaborations, please reach out via [enriquewori@gmail.com](mailto:enriquewori@gmail.com).